prof3ssorSt3v3/mad9011/docs/assignments/assg1.md

 ## Avatar icon for Apple

 Using your skills to date, illustrate an animal avatar similar to the ones below (draw your own unique graphic).
-The graphics will be done in vector format in all 3 major Apple dimensions (3 artboards).
+The graphics will be done with Adobe Illustrator in vector format in all 3 major Apple dimensions (3 artboards).
 Please comply with the college directives [AA34: Copyright](https://www.algonquincollege.com/policies/)

 ## Icon Requirements